cdktf/cdktf-provider-helm/docs/dataHelmTemplate.go.md

 - *Type:* interface{}

 If set, no CRDs will be installed.
 By default, CRDs are installed if not already present.
-Defaults to `false`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.17.0/docs/data-sources/template#skip_crds DataHelmTemplate#skip_crds}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/3.0.1/docs/data-sources/template#skip_crds DataHelmTemplate#skip_crds}

 ---